Published 24th April 2020

 Finally, Mariia talks of how UX designers shouldn’t be afraid to understand the technical side of Blockchain like developers.
 Having a better understanding of Chain Code, Peers and the Distributed Ledger can help us design better experiences for users.

 Pedro in his article on mass adoption of Blockchain suggests that good UX that can help push Blockchain into the mainstream and is the key to mass adoption.
 He talks of how technology is often a barrier to many users adopting Blockchain and the different ways in which we can knock down this barrier as UX researchers and designers.

 The article indicates that you should take a user-driven approach to develop Blockchain products and put this before the technology.
 In Pedro’s Blockchain projects he completely transforms the complex Blockchain terminology by using language that is familiar to the user.
 A Public Address may be confusing for many users, however, practically all web users will be familiar with usernames and passwords.

 Kaga takes the reader from the problem to the solution space in the project.
 Conducting user research, by developing personas and conducting surveys, to understand Abra users and their knowledge levels surrounding Blockchain and cryptocurrency.
-The insight gained helped in the design of UI components of the app.
+The insight gained helped in the design of the UI components of the app.

-The structure of Kaga’s case study is very similar to a traditional UX case study, and highlights a lot of the similarities in the Blockchain UX design process.
+The structure of Kaga’s case study is very similar to a traditional UX case study and highlights a lot of the similarities in the Blockchain UX design process.

 This is just a handful of great articles that try to tackle Blockchain products and the UX design process that is such a crucial part of the development.
-However, we haven’t got it all figured out just yet, there are still so many exciting UX challenges to solve with Blockchain, and at Sequence were committed to solving these for users.
+However, we haven’t got it all figured out just yet, there are still so many exciting UX challenges to solve with Blockchain, and Sequence were committed to solving these for users.